Amitgm/sasya-chikitsa/README.md

 An AI driven application to help farmers and plant enthusiasts identify plant diseases and get useful recommendations.

-## Instructions and Pre-requisites for Buliding the App
+## Instructions and Pre-requisites for Building the App
 Step 1 : Install Android Studio from developer.android.com.
 Launch Android Studio → Create New Project → Empty Activity.
 Choose: